MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

 2. Create a directory for your plugin within the ``plugins/`` folder, including all the necessary files

-3. Make a pull request
+3. Create a pull request

 It's recommended to leave your github link in the :ref:`plugin_dev/plugin_catalogue:authors` field so repository maintainers can simply tell if you are the owner of the plugin